DATA-Zaidu/first-order-incentive-impact-analysis/insights/retention_insights.md

-**Insight 1 — Baseline retention is extremely weak**
+**Insight 1 — Baseline retention is critically low**

-From the delivered-orders analysis:
+Result (from churn vs retained):

+Churned customers: 90,557

+Retained customers: 2,801

+Retention rate: ~3%

+Insight:

-~97% customers churn after their first order
+Nearly 97% of customers churn after their first delivered order, indicating an extremely weak baseline retention.

-Only ~3% customers place a second order

-What this means:
+Why this matters:

-The business is not compounding customers.
-Revenue is largely driven by one-time transactions.
+Revenue is not compounding

+Growth depends heavily on continuous re-acquisition

+Any acquisition spend is at high risk of not being recovered

 ---